 Les explications de l’utilisation d’air enrichie pour la plongée sous-marine

-Le cours Plongée à l’air enrichie Nitrox – SSI – Enriched Air Nitrox est un cours qui peut être complété au centre avec de la théorie et un atelier pratique.
+Le cours Plongée à l’air enrichie Nitrox – IANTD – Enriched Air Nitrox est un cours qui peut être complété au centre avec de la théorie et un atelier pratique.